sehgalaayu/Spotify-Clone/README.md

 - **HTML5**: for building the structure of the webpage.
 - **CSS3**: for styling and making the design responsive.

-No JavaScript, libraries, or frameworks were used — just pure HTML and CSS
+No JavaScript, libraries, or frameworks were used — just pure HTML and CSS!

 ---